techidaily/site-on-screen-recording/source/_posts/new-2024-approved-proven-methods-to-perfectly-capture-iptv-broadcasts.md

 ![record iptv streaming](https://images.wondershare.com/filmora/article-images/record-iptv-streaming.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gOyLy8DeizY?si=GkAmK0hChZw6_2tW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Assuming you need to watch an IPTV channel while recording the program, you want to ensure that you purchase an IPTV membership plan that has something like two concurrent associations from your IPTV affiliate or IPTV suppliers.
 One association permits you to watch IPTV channels on the web, one more association for recording IPTV streams.
 If you just have one association, and you are watching your channels, you can't record one more channel simultaneously.
 That is the reason you ought to painstakingly check the bundle that the IPTV affiliate offers you.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/UcplMvRBulA?si=iBonbwDS1v7RAlHK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2\.
 How to Record IPTV on Smart TV